open-iscsi/tcmu-runner/README.md

 1. Clone this repo.
 1. Install development packages for dependencies: libnl3, libglib2 (or glib2-devel on Fedora), libpthread, libdl, libkmod, libgfapi (Gluster), zlib.
 1. Type `cmake .`.
+   * *Note:* tcmu-runner can be compiled without the Gluster or qcow handlers using the `-Dwith-glfs=false` and `-Dwith-qcow=false` cmake parameters respectively.
 1. Type `make`.

 ##### Running tcmu-runner